-Rutgers cannot access, consider, or disclose medical records without a waiver from the Party (or parent, if applicable), or from the person whose information the records include.
+Rutgers cannot access, consider, or disclose medical records without a waiver from the Party (or parent, if applicable), or from the person whose information the records include, or of whom the records include information.

 4. Notice of Interviews and Meetings